mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 ## Exploring the impact of a drama processes

+The introduction of a drama process was introduced in response to a the barriers to participation caused by not identifying with the culture of coding or gaming.
+This section describes the addition ot the intervention and explores its value as a pedagogical tool to seed game coding practices and to develop learner agency.

 ### Vignette 4.1.a - Introducing a drama process

-This sections starts with a vignette of the start of the forth phase an game making programme (as outlined in previous chapter).
 The participants have entered the room and chosen a laptop to work on.
 Some of the children play web-based games or reviewing the games that they have made previously.
 The session progresses with a warm-up game which includes many false starts, changes of rules, development of tactics, appeals to be serious, full throated laughter and many restarts and which ends in good hearted failure.
 The transcript below picks up at this point.

 <!-- The purpose of the vignette is to situate the reader, give an overview of -->